Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

-**An LLM doing inference is teaching.** When it lacks knowledge (low capacity), can't match the query to the right representation (matching failure), has no room to decompress (context crowding), or accumulates errors (distortion), it cannot teach reliably—it hallucinates.
+**An LLM doing inference is teaching.** When it lacks knowledge (low capacity), can't match the query to the right representation (matching failure), has no room to decompress (context crowding), or accumulates errors (distortion), it cannot teach reliably; it hallucinates.

 ### 5.3 The Capacity of a Mind